Manchester derby 2016: Transforming City and the city

 Story highlights

-- But slowly, the club has been building a structure for the future

-- Youth teams have beaten Man Utd in every age group from U9s to U18s

-- Manchester derby takes place on Saturday
+- United vs. City derby takes place Saturday

 Manchester, England (CNN)If Manchester City used to be the club boasting high-profile signings on provocative billboards, these days this northern English city's "noisy neighbor" is taking a more softly, softly approach.

-Ahead of Saturday's derby against rival Manchester United, it's all about the grand scheme for a club that was once written off for having "a small mentaliity."
+Ahead of Saturday's Premier League derby against rival Manchester United, it's all about the grand scheme for a club that was once written off for having "a small mentality."

-"It's been a bit like an iceberg coming out of the water," says Manchester City Chief Infrastructure Officer, John Stemp.
+"It's been a bit like an iceberg coming out of the water," says Manchester City's chief infrastructure officer, Jon Stemp.
 "People only see the tip of it."

 Given City were playing in England's third tier in 1999, the club's ascent to English football's top table initially necessitated the acquisition of players -- an investment of just under $1 billion since the Abu Dhabi United Group took over.